Yue Guang: Political career

 Yue Guang served as county magistrate of Yuan City and was promoted to being the princess's tutor, then later the master of Henan.
 Finally, he served as assistant minister.
 While evaluating employees, Yue Guang preferred to point out their advantages first, then the disadvantages would be realized by themselves without mentioning it.
 He had been regarded as one of the leaders of Qingtan in Western Jin and famous for his literary reputation all over the country.

 In the first year of Yongkang (300 AD), Sima Yu, known as the crown prince Minhuai, was deposed and detained in Jinyong City.
 The imperial court forbade the old minister of the prince from seeing him.
 Those people could do nothing but sigh indignantly, but eventually, all of them decided to violate the decree and went to worship, and the government clerk arrested them and sent them to jail.
 However, those who were sent to prison in Henan, which was governed by Yue Guang at that time, were released by him, which was considered illegal.
 One of the assistant prosecutors said to the manager, "The reason why the prince was deposed is he overused his authority and enjoyed luxury every day.
 Now those old ministers risked bidding farewell to the prince, It seemed that the evil prince deserved to be missed.
 If they are punished severely, this thing will be circulated widely, and in people’s eyes, it looks like those people were attracted by the virtue of Sima Yu, which is an absolute misunderstanding, so it is better to release them like Yue Guang."
 After listening to his opinions, Yue Guang was not punished.

 Yue Guang was promoted to the Ministry of the Department of Shang Shu later.
 He took over the position of Wang Rong, who recommended him as a scholar at the beginning of his political career.

 End of life

 Sima Ying, the prince of Chengdu, was Yue Guang’s son-in-law, but Yue Guang worked for Sima Ai, the prince of Changsha.
 In 303, during the War of the Eight Princes, Sima Ying was going to attack Sima Ai in Luoyang, who was afraid that Yue Guang would betray him due to his relationship with Sima Ying.
 Despite his protests, Yue Guang could not convince Sima Ai otherwise, which added to his mental pressure and resulted in some psychological problems.
 Eventually, Yue Guang passed away in 304.
+(Note: Sima Ai himself would be killed in March 304, less than a month after Yue's death.)